 Meditation & Creative Visualisation

-We know that being relaxed diminishes our anxiety and creates a space whereby we can be more creative.
-In a deeply relaxed non-trance state our imagination can be high and rich, whilst our anxiety levels are low.
+Research tells us that being relaxed diminishes our anxiety and creates a space whereby you can be more creative.
+In a deeply relaxed state your imagination can be high and rich, whilst your anxiety levels are low.
 In this state you can absorb your creativity in a more open and accepting way that can positively impact your hopes and desires for example, that all-important presentation you have to make, sitting that upcoming exam, or flying off on your far-away holiday.
 Perhaps you are experiencing self-esteem and confidence issues.
-Whatever it is that is stopping you from being the confident person that you wish to be, hypnotherapy/creative visualisation may be of great help to you.
+Whatever it is that is stopping you from being the confident person that you wish to be, this practice may be of great help to you.

 This is short-term work and you may find that you only need 3-6 sessions to experience real improvement in whatever specific issue is holding you back.
 You need no special clothing and will be able to function fully immediately afterwards in order to get on with your day.
 You are free to re-engage in hypnotherapy for a different issue at any time and may find that experiencing relief in one issue may have a knock-on effect with other issues too.